-Internal decorations
+Internal Decorations

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.

 Cellars

-Repair category -
+Repair Category N/A

 Notes Not Applicable.

 Electricity

-Repair category 1
+Repair Category 1

+Notes No significant defects evident.

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
-Some sockets have been installed to skirtings.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.